 Accessibility & prescription status

 In the Russian Federation, since January 2024, LNG EC pills can be procured without a prescription from pharmacies.
-Mifepristone EC pills are available by prescription from pharmacies and family planning clinics.
+Mifepristone EC pills are available by prescription from pharmacies and family planning clinics and since September 2024 are included in a list of medicines subject to “quantity control”7.
 UPA EC is not registered.

 Gynaecologists are the only health professionals authorised to prescribe EC pills.5